 If you’ve enjoyed this, then you’ll find more about Tim’s own experiences with baffling annuals – including those bewildering non-copyright Play School ones – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-Jenny appeared on another edition of Looks Unfamiliar – Boots Global Collection, The Just Seventeen Yearbook, P&O’s La Mer Advert, an animation about a bird that gets turned into a bat, Diary Of A Manic Street Preachers Fan, and a film her dad remembers about some sheep – which you can find here.
+Jenny appeared on another edition of Looks Unfamiliar – talking about Boots Global Collection, The Just Seventeen Yearbook, P&O’s La Mer Advert, an animation about a bird that gets turned into a bat, Diary Of A Manic Street Preachers Fan, and a film her dad remembers about some sheep – which you can find here.

 © Tim Worthington.